awsdocs/aws-doc-sdk-examples/python/README.rst

 Many of the examples are written for execution in a command prompt window or Python console.

-For example, to run the s3.py example in a command window, run:
+For example, to run the s3.py example in a command prompt window, run the following.

 ::